henrikchan-ops/neurosignallab/notes/eeg_basics.md

 Electroencephalography or EEG is a method for recording brain activity from electrodes placed on the scalp.
 That means that EEG cannot measure individual neurons.
 Instead, it records large-scale synchronous potential/electrical activity.

 The data from the EEG is sampled from multiple electrodes repeatedly over time.
 This creates a time-frequency table for all electrode channels.
-This table can later be filter and used to represent events and brain activity.
+This table can later be filtered and used to represent events and brain activity.

 ### Origins of EEG and EEG data
-Communication through electrochemical signaling
-Ions go into and out of neuron and creates a spatial asymmetry -> creates electrical field With EEG -> A larger electrode on the scalp -> cannot measure single neuron electrical field Many neurons activate simultaneously -> collective electrical field transmit all the way to the scalp -> that gets measured
+EEG data is communication through electrochemical signaling.
+Ions go into and out of neuron and creates a spatial asymmetry, which create electrical fields.
+With EEG, alarger electrode on the scalp, youcannot measure single neuron electrical field Many neurons activate simultaneously and create a collective electrical field that transmit all the way to the scalp.
+This si what gets measured.

-We want to know what the signals mean -> information can be manifested as a signal Cognition comes from interacting between neurons -> EEG is what can you say about brain computation from signals This is hard to analyze -> we dont know what the origin of the contents are
+We want to know what the signals meaninformation can be manifested as a signal Cognition comes from interacting between neurons -> EEG is what can you say about brain computation from signals This is hard to analyze -> we dont know what the origin of the contents are

 ## 2. Why EEG Is Difficult to Interpret

-### Disadvantages of EEG
-Limited to synchronous large scale potentials -> cannot measure individual neurons Two opposing electrical fields will cancel each other out -> no signal measured Uncertainties in anatomical localization -> where in the brain does the signal come from -> However might not need to have physical evidence
-Data is complex -> lots of noise, complicated, time-consuming and annoying Sometimes too high temporal precision and resolution -> problem for slower processes

-Basically brain waves are true sources we cannot measure, so instead we use sensors to measure it The problem is the sensors contain multiple true sources -> creates noise We want to weight a combination which can give an estimate of the source we want ot measure (without the noise) -> more similar to true source
-This is called “source” components

-How can sources be separated?
-Anatomically -> studying specific regions
-Cognitively -> studying specific cognitive processes (for instance only long-term memory) Statistically -> This is what will be used in this project

-Source separation via filtering
-Temporal/spectral filtering -> take measured data and combine it so that it gets weighted by a function -> This is what is done in this project
-Spatial filtering -> Each channel is affected by the weight at each time point

-Assumptions for spectral separation
-Usually you have a noise and signal source
-You cannot use perfect source separation -> signal and noise will be mixed in a spectrum -> impossible to separate with spectral separation
+EEG is difficult because it is a sensor that measures brainwaves, a true source we cannot measure.
+The EEG signals contain multiple true sources, as brainwaves from multiple regions can be picked up by one electrode.
+This creates noise.

+Because it studies larger areas, two opposing electrical fields can cancel eachother out.
+We can also not precisely pinpoint the anatomical localization and exactly where the signal is coming from.

+EEG data contains a lot of noise, its complicated and can be time-consuming.

+A way of bypassing this is by filtering the data.
+We can separate it using different frequencies and combine the weighted data that gets weighted by a function.

 ## 3. Channels and Electrodes
 ## 4. Sampling Frequency

+Sampling frewuency means how many measurements are taken per second.
+If EEG sampled 160 Hz, the channel is measured 160 times per second.

+The PhsyioNet motor-imagery dataset has a sampling frequency of 160 Hz.
+A 4-second Epoch would contain:

+160 samples/second * 4 seconds = 640 time samples

+The sampling frequency determines the number of time points in each epoch and the shape of the input to the ML-model.

 ## 5. EDF Files
 ## 6. MNE Raw Objects